Table of contents

 We have an exclusive manufacturing and distribution arrangement with RS and Farnell.
 Resellers buy the Raspberry Pi in bulk from them (which reduces shipping costs to nearly nothing) and sell on.
 You do not need any special licence to resell, and the distributors are very happy to sell on to resellers.
 If you are interested in joining our Approved Reseller programme, contact us by emailing email@example.com.

-What manufacturing standards etc. does the Pi comply with?
+What manufacturing standards etc. does the Raspberry Pi comply with?

-Can I use a Pi in a commercial product?
+Can I use a Raspberry Pi in a commercial product?

 This is a very common question, and the answer is yes!
-Once you have bought a Pi, it's yours to do with as you wish.
-Note, however, that a lot of the software in the Raspbian distribution is GPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
+Once you have bought a Raspberry Pi, it's yours to do with as you wish.
+Note, however, that a lot of the software in the Raspberry Pi OS distribution is GPL-licenced, which comes with certain requirements, most significantly that you must provide access to the source code if requested.
 This is usually pretty easy to do.

 The computer hardware